slovensko-digital/autogram-extension/DEVELOPERS.md

 We are using @octosign/client as base, but it was missing some types so we don't use theirs.

+(Because it was out-of-date on npm, you have to `git clone https://github.com/octosign/white-label-client` next to this repo and build it `npm install && npm run build`)

 ## Browser support

 Right now we are using `webextension-polyfill`, so extension should run in all browsers.